 Even writing about all of this, days later in my journal, I still can’t comprehend it.

-The sun was going down and the city looked so beautiful.
+The convertible top was down, and the summer day air was fading away as it hit my face and blew my hair wildly in all directions.
+The sun was setting and the city looked so beautiful.
 It felt so wrong to be driving home without her, like we were leaving her behind for good.
 None of us talked, but you could feel how hurt the three of us felt.
 How confused, mad, sad, angry and awful we felt.

 I’m just in disbelief that my life has changed so fast.
 Prior to cheer camp, I thought the cancer was gone.
 I thought she was better, just meaner.
 Now she has limited months/weeks/days to live.

 August 3, 2008